Regional Assets are for Everyone

 As part of its grant application, the District requires that assets have a designated "accessibility coordinator"; requires that assets publicize their accessibility information; and requires assets with non-accessible venues to develop plans for improvement.
-The Greater Pittsburgh Arts Council (a RAD-funded asset) and FISA Foundation have partnered to create a regional initiative to increase access to the arts for people with disabilities.
-Please visit the GPAC web site for extensive resources, including workshops, funding, local disability service providers and community organizations.
+The Greater Pittsburgh Arts Council (a RAD-funded asset) has extensive resources on accessibility and inclusion, including workshops, funding, local disability service providers and community organizations.

 In addition, RAD also has created a Special Projects category of funding, incorporating both Connections Grants and Accessibility and Inclusion Grants.
-Information about eligibility and other requirements is available on our Apply for Funding and Forms pages.
+Information about eligibility and other requirements is available on our Grants Applications and Management page.
 Since 2009, RAD has provided $1.84 million in Special Project grants.
-A total of $750,000 is available for 2016; applications are accepted on an on-going basis.
+A total of $625,000 is available for 2017; applications are accepted on an on-going basis.

-In just the last year, many assets have made improvements to physical spaces to enhance accessibility, and launched efforts to make programming accessible and inclusive (ticketing, web site, audio or video description, assistive listening, devices, programming for people with cognitive disabilities, etc.).
+Since the initiative's inception, many assets have made improvements to physical spaces to enhance accessibility, and launched efforts to make programming accessible and inclusive (ticketing, web site, audio or video description, assistive listening, devices, programming for people with cognitive disabilities, etc.).

 Carnegie Library of Pittsburgh (Main) installed a new ADA compliant platform lift at the main exterior entrance to the Lecture Hall, a new graded concrete pathway, automatic door openers, as well as adding new ramps to the stage.